-The ISO 64 allows you to shoot light colored subjects at wide apertures in very bright condition.
+The ISO 64 allows you to shoot light-colored subjects at wide apertures in very bright conditions.
 Larger ISOs let you play in the dark.

 The ISO leads me to my next point.
 The Nikon Z7 Mirrorless has an internal image stabilization system.
 The powerful in-body 5-axis VR image stabilization is applied to whatever NIKKOR Z lens you’re using.